About the course

-Applicants are normally expected to have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a relevant subject.
+- a first-class or strong upper second-class undergraduate degree with honours in a relevant subject; and

 - applicants must have completed the PGCert in Historical Studies, and it is essential that applicants demonstrate a strong performance because offers will be conditional on students obtaining a Merit or a Distinction in the PGCert.